 First, you’ll need an unlocked smartphone or device to use a prepaid SIM.
 You should be able to configure the APN settings yourself.

-- You can also purchase a data-only SIM card online and simply collect it on arrival at Kansai Airport from a dedicated booth where the staff will set up the SIM for you.
-The SIM is provided by DoCoMo, one of Japan's biggest mobile operators.
-See this page to purchase a SIM for collection at Kansai International Airport.
+You can also purchase a data-only SIM card online and simply collect it on arrival at Kansai Airport from a dedicated booth where the staff will set up the SIM for you.

 For More Details